 LODEWIJK JOHANNES KLEIJN

-Lodewijk Johnannes Kleijn was born in 1817 in the town of Loosduinen, near The Hague.
-As a talented young artist he was invited to join the elite studio of the great Dutch master Andreas Schelfout (1787-1870) in The Hague.
-Schelfhout was a prominent artist of the Romantic School and his studio was also frequented by Johan Hendrik Weissenbruch, Johan Jongkind and Charles Leickert.
+L.J.
+Kleijn was born in 1817 in the town of Loosduinen, near The Hague.
+As a talented young artist he was invited to join the elite studio of the great Dutch master Andreas Schelfout (1787-1870), in The Hague.
+Schelfhout was a prominent artist of the Romantic School and his studio was also frequented by J H Weissenbruch, J Jongkind and Charles Leickert.

+Kleijn was enjoyed high recognition and success as an artist.
 He exhibited in The Hague and Amsterdam between 1842 and 1894, and he enjoyed patronage from a wealthy middle class of citizens, in whose homes his work was highly prized.
-His work can be found in notable public museums in Amsterdam, Arnhem, The Hague, Enchede and in the Metropolitan Museum of Art in New York.
+His work is among the permanent collection of the Metropolitan Museum of Art, New York.
+He passed away in 1897.